 Websites are a company's digital store front.
 Today's customer now has more access than ever to research products and services, as well as compare pricing and specifications.
 While customers may visit social media pages for dynamic, current content, it's the static content, business legitimacy, and commerce functionality that will draw them to and keep them visiting the different pages of a website.

 User experience (UX) is critical to the success of a business website, especially one where commerce transactions occur.
 A strong UX can help increase page views, lengthen page visits, and ultimately, successfully generate the desired conversion or completion of a company's call-to-action.
 By customising a user experience for the specific buyer who visits your website, the greater chance for conversion or capturing of information for a later or repeat sell.

 Being able to find a website easily is key to having a successful business website.
-Ninety-five percent of web searchers never click beyond the first page of search engine results, so it's important to use business keywords native to your industry and incorporate search engine optimisation techniques so your site ranks higher than your competitors.
+Ninety-five percent of web searchers never click beyond the first page of search engine results, so it's important to use business keywords native to your industry and incorporate search engine optimisation techniques so your website ranks higher than your competitors.